It’s finally here… product launch day! Hard work is over, right? Not quite.

 Launching a product is more than a one-day affair, it’s actually an ongoing process.
 Sean shares actionable insights for:

-- A long-term launch strategy that includes continuous product and feature updates
+- A long-term launch growth marketing strategy that includes continuous product and feature updates

 - Amplifying your messaging to strike a chord with your target audience